thabobosvark/HPC-Workshop/tutorial4/README.md

    ```

 ## Visualising QV Result
-Congratulations if you where able to solve the above problems.
+Congratulations :partying_face: if you where able to solve the above problems.
 We managed to get a set of results, but what does that it mean?
 How can we better understand our data?
 The answer is *visulaising*.

 As humans we find charts, graphs and illustrations much easier to understand.
 Because these graphics aid understanding we will be taking out result from above and visualising it using Jupyterlab.